Sweater Weather Means Sweater Washing

 Launder Them Properly

-A side note on at home dry cleaning.
+A side note on at home dry cleaning in the dryer.
 There are a couple of brands that now offer ways to dry clean garments at home.
 We have done a little digging and it seems like many of those brands contain similarly unsafe cleaning agents.
-While it might be more convenient to clean your sweaters at home, it might not be the best in terms of toxic chemicals.
+While it might seem convenient, it might not be the best in terms of toxic chemicals.

 Store Them Properly